mjbots/moteus/RELEASING.md

 release, and uploads them to PyPI via OIDC.
 Do not click "Publish release" on a python draft until you intend the wheel to land on PyPI — PyPI is append-only, you cannot un-publish.

+Likewise for rust, **promoting the draft is what triggers the crates.io publish**.
+The `publish-rust-crates.yml` workflow checks out the release tag and runs `cargo publish --workspace` via OIDC trusted publishing. crates.io is also append-only — a published version can be yanked but never deleted or reused.

 ## Cutting a maintenance branch